mahakazmi-data/mk-sql-portfolio/SQL Project 1: Global Marketing Campaign Analysis/README.md

 ## 📈 Global Marketing Campaign Analysis

+Business Problem

-Situation: Soothe, a hand lotion company, has data on its marketing stats.
-They want to determine how to allocate their advertising budget most effectively based on historical campaign performance.
-They want answers to the following to determine this:
+Soothe, a hand lotion company, wants to optimize its advertising budget using historical marketing campaign data.
+The goal is to identify the highest-performing campaigns and platforms to improve future marketing investment decisions.

+Key Questions

-- 1. Which campaign has the highest ROI?
+Which campaign generates the highest ROI?
-- 2. Which platform performs best?
+Which advertising platform performs best?
-- 3. Which campaign should we invest more in?
+Which campaigns should receive additional investment?

 ---